awsdocs/aws-systems-manager-user-guide/doc_source/what-is-session-manager.md

   Session Manager lets you establish secure connections to your Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
 For a list of supported Windows and Linux operating system types, see [Getting Started with Session Manager](session-manager-getting-started.md)\.
 **Note**
-Session Manager support for on\-premises instances is provided for the advanced\-instances tier only\.
+Session Manager support for on\-premises servers is provided for the advanced\-instances tier only\.
 For information, see [\(Optional\) Enable the Advanced\-Instances Tier](systems-manager-managedinstances-advanced.md)\.
 + **Console, CLI, and SDK access to Session Manager capabilities**

   You can work with Session Manager in the following ways: